So you know how that feels when your golden retriever FINALLY finds “the” spot to crash on YOUR cream linen sofa? Yeah. Mine too.

 #3: The Boucle Sofa Dog Bed That Looks Like It Belongs in a Design Magazine

-Your golden probably has a “spot” right now.
-And that spot is definitely your sofa cushion — the one with the permanent indent and that faint wet-dog smell you’ve stopped noticing.
+Chances are, your Golden has a “spot” on her right now.
+And her spot just might be on your sofa cushion.
+The one with the permanent indent and faint wet-dog smell that you have stopped noticing.

-This setup from @furniture123uk is what happens when someone decided their dog deserved actual furniture.
-The bed features a solid oak frame with fluted column armrests and a boucle fabric cushion in off-white — and it looks so good sitting next to that curved oak desk, you’d think it was styled for an interior shoot.
+I love that look from @furniture123uk .
+I mean, who doesn’t give their dog some actual furniture?!
+The bed has a solid oak frame with fluted column armrests and a boucle fabric cushion in an off-white colour.
+It looks great on the other side of this curved oak desk as if it’s in an interior shoot.

-To recreate this, start with a wooden dog bed frame in natural oak with ribbed column detailing on the arms — the fluting adds visual texture without bulk.
-Pair it with a removable boucle insert cushion (cream or ivory tones work best against warm wood).
-The desk in the background is a raw-edge oak piece, and that black pendant lamp ties the whole thing together without competing.
+I found a wooden dog bed frame in natural oak with ribbed columns on the arms.
+The fluting adds texture without being bulky.
+It went perfectly with the removable boucle insert cushion (cream or ivory tones work well against warm wood).
+The desk in the background is a raw edge oak piece.
+I love that black pendant lamp hanging in the background!

 📸 Photo credit: Instagram @furniture123uk